 Visit the Taste of Lincoln Avenue website here

-The Taste of Lincoln Avenue has been a Huge Success and we are celebrating over 30 years of this annual event!
-Over 25,000 people visited the street festival last year, helping to raise money for local schools, charities, parks, and libraries– just to name a few.
+The Taste of Lincoln Avenue is celebrating over 30+ years of this annual event!
+Over 25,000 people visited the street festival every year, helping to raise money for local schools, charities, parks, and libraries– just to name a few.

 The History of the Taste of Lincoln Avenue

 The Taste of Lincoln Avenue is Wrightwood Neighbors Association’s annual fundraiser.
 The Taste began in 1984, as a way to help fund the neighborhood association, and to provide financial support for our local schools and organizations through grants.
 It began with crowds of 10,000 attendees, and has now grown to more than 50,000 visitors for the two-day event.

 The Taste is always held on the last weekend in July, both Saturday and Sunday.
 Located on Lincoln Avenue between Fullerton and Wrightwood, the event includes food and craft vendors, live entertainment stages, and a fun Kids’ Carnival Area.

 Wrightwood Neighbors Association (WNA) receives the money collected from the event’s gate donations.
 That money goes directly to fund grants given out to local charities, neighborhood public schools, our neighborhood parks, and neighborhood improvements.
 Not only does your donation go towards worthwhile charities, a small part also helps pay for the fabulous bands that perform each year at the Taste of Lincoln Ave (but also sales of beer from two WNA beer booths funds the musical act budget too!).

 In the past 26 years, WNA has raised over $2.2 Million!!